epfl-ada/ada-2022-project-robopros/README.md

-# From Hollywood to Bollywood, an analysis of film industries across time.
+# Globywood: the story of movie industries across time.

 **Project structure (reference for grading)**